 Curators: Andrei Antonau, Kęstutis Kuizinas, Laima Laučkaitė, Valentyn Odnoviun

-Artists: Pawel Althamer, Pierre Bismuth & Johnatan Monk, Daniel Bozhkov, Walter Buhe, Alfred Holler, Konstantin Kostiuk, David Mabb, Flavia Muller Medeiros, Ivan Medvedev, Group "Province", Yuri Rupin, Barbara Viser, Mirjam Wirz, Vita Zaman, Magnus Zeller, Edwin Zwakman
+Artists: Pawel Althamer, Pierre Bismuth & Johnatan Monk, Daniel Bozhkov, Walter Buhe, artist collective "Chim↑Pom", Alfred Holler, Konstantin Kostiuk, David Mabb, Flávia Muller Medeiros, Ivan Medvedev, Group "Province" (Galina Moskaleva and Vladimir Shakhlevich, Sergey Kozhemyakin, Uladzimir Parfianok), Yuri Rupin, Barbara Visser, Mirjam Wirz, Vita Zaman, Magnus Zeller, Edwin Zwakman

 Exhibition designer: Mindaugas Reklaitis

 Organisers: The Lithuanian National Museum of Art, National Gallery of Art, Contemporary Art Centre

 Partners: German-speaking Community of Belgium, Aschersleben Museum, Museum of Kharkiv School of Photography, Vilna Gaon Museum of Jewish History, M. K. Čiurlionis National Museum of Art, Lithuanian Photographers Association

 Sponsors: Office of the Government of the Republic of Lithuania, Exterus, Fundermax